 You've been diligent about saving and investing throughout your career, and you feel confident your portfolio will produce enough lifetime income to fund a rewarding retirement.

-But, will it really be that easy?
+But will it really be that easy?
 Before you can celebrate your savings prowess, it’s important to consider what an unexpected market downturn could do to derail your plans.

 As the bear market of 2008 to 2009 showed, a market downturn may deliver a nasty blow to your savings when you are just beginning retirement—a blow that might have lifestyle-changing implications.
-In fact, 60% of workers over 60 plan to seek another job after retiring from their present company, because of financial concerns.1 In addition, 11% of workers in this age bracket don't think they will ever be able to retire.2

-What is a protected accumulation strategy?
+What is a secured income strategy?

-A protected accumulation strategy involves taking a portion of your savings—typically from a tax-deferred retirement account—just before or just as you retire, to purchase a deferred variable annuity with a guaranteed lifetime withdrawal benefit (GLWB).
+This strategy involves taking a portion of your savings—typically from a tax-deferred retirement account—just before or just as you retire, to purchase a deferred variable annuity with a guaranteed lifetime withdrawal benefit (GLWB).
 This approach effectively “locks in” some of your future retirement income today and protects it from a market drop.

 What are the risks to which this strategy may be applied?

-A protected accumulation strategy can help you shelter a portion of your retirement savings from three important risks—one you'll face throughout your investing lifetime, as well as two that are specific to investors in or approaching retirement.
+This approach can help you shelter a portion of your retirement savings from three important risks—one you'll face throughout your investing lifetime, as well as two that are specific to investors in or approaching retirement.

 1. Overreacting to short-term market events.
 Some of the emotional tendencies that define us as human beings tend to hamper our ability as long-term investors.
 We can be optimistic even when it's unwarranted, and we may overreact to news, exhibit loss aversion, experience regret, and copy the behavior of others in times of stress.
 Particularly in volatile markets, these tendencies may make long-term investment discipline and investment success even more difficult to achieve.
 As seen in the chart below, many investors have badly lagged the returns of equity and fixed income markets in the past decade.

 3. Longevity risk.
 This is the risk that you outlive your retirement income sources.
-On average, a 65-year-old woman has another 23 years to live, while a man can expect to live another 20 years.3 But when it comes to retirement income planning, life expectancy figures can be seriously misleading.
-Half of the people born at any given time will outlive their own life expectancies.
+On average, a 65-year-old woman has another 23 years to live, while a man can expect to live another 20 years.1 But when it comes to retirement income planning, life expectancy figures can be seriously misleading.
+Half the people born at any given time will outlive their own life expectancies.
 This means that most people ought to think hard about longevity risk—the real possibility of living 20, 30, or even 40 years past retirement age.
 Without planning, a longer-than-expected life could easily lead to a couple or individual outliving his or her savings.
 You may think you have an accurate read on your future retirement expenses, and confidence in your ability to fund them, but life can be unpredictable.
 So, it may be helpful to have a portion of your retirement income guaranteed for life.

 Owning a deferred variable annuity with a GLWB enables you to transfer some of the key risks faced in retirement to the insurance company that issues the annuity.
 Among the potential benefits: